Paula Badosa's Success and Achievements in Timeline

 A success timeline featuring the most significant achievements of Paula Badosa.

-Paula Badosa Gibert is a Spanish professional tennis player who has achieved a career-high ranking of world No. 2 in singles.
-Known for her powerful game, she has won four WTA Tour singles titles, highlighted by a WTA 1000 victory at Indian Wells.
-Badosa has also reached a major semifinal at the 2025 Australian Open, showcasing her capabilities on the grand slam stage.
-Her success and ranking solidify her position as a prominent figure in women's tennis.
+Paula Badosa is a Spanish professional tennis player who achieved a career-high ranking of world No. 2 in singles.
+She has won four WTA Tour singles titles, highlighted by a WTA 1000 victory at Indian Wells.
+Badosa reached a Grand Slam semifinal at the 2025 Australian Open solidifying her place among the top players in the sport.

 November 2013: First Title in Sant Jordi